 On the 26th January 1846, Paterson wrote in the Eastern Province Herald, apropos the founding of the town’s first Bank, the Port Elizabeth Bank, “Another evidence of the prosperity of Port Elizabeth will be seen in the announcement contained in our advertising column of the formation of a Joint Stock Bank of Issue and Deposit with a capital of £ 40,000.
 We cannot but congratulate the inhabitants on this event as an indication of the opening of a new era in the town.
 It will afford great facilities to the transaction of business, and greatly increase the happiness of the place.
 We are therefore glad to find that the community have entered warmly into the project and that 1140 out of 1600 shares of £25 each have already been taken.”

-Due to the unexpected default in payment of many share instalments and turmoil prevailing during the War of the Axe, the opening for business was delayed until January 1847.
-It appears that The Port Elizabeth Bank operated from the old Commercial Hall and Court House Building on the site now occupied by the Public Library.
+Due to the unexpected default in payment of many share instalments and turmoil prevailing during the War of the Axe (the 7th Frontier War of 1846-7), the opening for business was delayed until January 1847.
+It appears that The Port Elizabeth Bank operated from the old Commercial Hall and Court House Building on the site now occupied by the Main Library.

 When was the Standard Bank project conceived?

 In her book, One Titan at a Time, Pamela Ffolliott raises the prospect that Paterson had envisaged the creation of Standard Bank as far back as 1847.
 She bases this supposition on a cryptic notice appearing in the Herald dated 22nd March 1859 in which it claims that “A third banking establishment in Port Elizabeth has become an indispensable necessity.
 We are informed that a meeting will be held this afternoon at the offices of Mr. Wormald for the purposes of revising the Standard Bank project of 1847 (sic).
 There can be no doubt that a very large and profitable field is open to a third bank and we believe the trading interests are prepared to give it support.”